 The Social Security claims representative must accept any reasonable statement from the co-owner stating that he or she has no other place to go.

-If you own a piece a property and you have questions about whether or not you qualify for SSI, talk with your disability attorney who can help you understand this Doctrine as well as any other exceptions to the asset limit.
+If you own a piece a property and you have questions about whether or not you qualify for SSI, talk with your disability attorney who can help you understand this Rule as well as any other exceptions to the asset limit.